splatage/debian_setup/README.md

 - **Destructive:** Will repartition selected disks.
 Have backups.
 - **UEFI/EFI partitioning:** Script provisions EFI partition and installs GRUB accordingly.
 - If disk auto-detection fails, script attempts an alternate `lsblk` path.
 - If you encounter shutdown hangs with EFI unmount: ensure EFI mount is not busy; check for open files and `systemd` mount units.
-(See Troubleshooting.)

 **Post-install sanity:**
 ```bash